noisetide/farmtasker-au/README.md

 fartmasker.au a marketplace website for local farmers in Tasmania.
 Copyright (C) 2024 Dmytro Serdiukov & FARMTASKER PTY LTD

+NOTE: All images, logos, and branding are the exclusive property of FARMTASKER PTY LTD and are not covered by the open-source license.
+These assets may not be used publically without prior written permission.

 This software is a free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either